Does Coffee Maker boil Water

 8. Enjoy Your Hot Water: Use the hot Water for brewing tea, making instant soups or oatmeal, or any other purpose that requires hot Water.

-Remember to clean the coffee maker regularly to prevent the buildup of mineral deposits and bacteria, mainly if you frequently use it to make hot Water.
+Remember to clean the coffee maker regularly to prevent the buildup of mineral deposits and bacteria, especially if you frequently use it to make hot Water.

 How do Coffee Machines heat Water so fast?